Discover It Credit Card Review

-Last week in my debut column I shared that I’ve recently had a financial awakening and was suddenly in the market for a new rewards credit card.
-Now I’m ready to tell you all about the card I choose: the Discover It card.
+Many months ago now, following what I called my financial awakening, I found that I was suddenly in the market for a new rewards credit card.
+This led me to start researching various cards before ultimately landing on my final choice: the Discover It card.
 Before we get into my hands-on review, let me explain what I liked about this card on paper and why I ultimately applied for it.

 Why I Chose the Discover It Card